blakekotter/portfolio/TicTacToe/README.md

 # TicTacToe

 ## Overview
-TicTacToe is a digital version of the classic game, offering a simple and engaging interface built with modern web technologies.
+TicTacToe is a digital version of the classic game, offering a simple and engaging interface.

 ## Technologies Used
 - React.js for the front-end